AlbaranezJavier/RoboticVisionBlog.github.io/index.md

 ### Step 3: Proportional controller (P)
 This controller is based on adding a Kp component in order to weight the effect of the error.

+Implementing this type of controller, there are several differences with the previous one.
+In this case, how much the vehicle will rotate is determined proportionally by the error measurement obtained.

+To calculate this error, I have changed the implementation and now calculate the centroid of the image for a range.
+This allows me to obtain a more robust implementation of the problem, since I am not limited to a single horizontal line of the camera.

+Anyway, I have adjusted the available parameters so that the lap time is as short as possible, so for other circumstances this may not be the best configuration.

+The lap time has been reduced to between 33 - 34s.
+I want to mention the help of a classmate, because in the original formula the value obtained in the previous instant was added, but this made the response worse.
+When this parameter was eliminated, the times were greatly reduced.

+### Step 4: Controller D to controller PD

+In this step, I am going to add a new component to the controller.
+This component is the derivative of the error, which translates into the difference between the previous error and the current error.
+This component is added with the proportional controller.
+The expected consequence of this component is that if the error continues to increase from one instant to the next, the correction applied by the proportional component will be intensified.
+The opposite is true for the opposite case.
+In other words, the response will be intensified if the correction is not sufficient and will be damped if it approaches the optimum.